souzamartin/casa-maya-frontend/README.md

 # Casa Maya - Front End Repo

 ## Description
-A single page application inspired by tequila e-buy websites.
+A single page application intended to be an e-commerce prototype for Casa Maya Tequila.
 A user can add items to cart and "buy."
 The order will persist in the back end.
 Admin will have access to adding new items to the shop.

 ## Demo